Improved Graph Clustering: Algorithm

 We notice that this can be written, via a re-arrangement of terms, as

-here $ C $ collects the terms that are independent of $ Y $.
-ML estimator would be maximizing the above expression subject to $ Y $ being a cluster matrix.
+where $ C $ collects the terms that are independent of $ Y $.
+The ML estimator would be maximizing the above expression subject to $ Y $ being a cluster matrix.
 While the objective is a linear function of $Y$, this optimization problem is combinatorial due to the requirement that $Y$ be a cluster matrix (i.e., block-diagonal with each block being all-ones), and is intractable in general.

-{\bf Our algorithm:} We obtain a convex and tractable algorithm by replacing the constraint ``$Y$ is a cluster matrix" with (i) constraints $0\leq y_{ij}\leq 1$ for all elements $i,j$, and (ii) a nuclear norm\footnote{The nuclear norm of a matrix is the sum of its singular values.} regularizer $\|Y\|_*$ in the objective.
-The latter encourages $Y$ to be {\em low-rank}, and is based on the well-established insight that a cluster matrix has low rank -- in particular, its rank equals to the number of clusters.
-(We discuss other related relaxations after we present our algorithm.)
+{\bf Our algorithm:} We obtain a convex and tractable algorithm by replacing the constraint ``$Y$ is a cluster matrix" with (i) the constraints $0\leq y_{ij}\leq 1$ for all pairs $(i,j)$, and (ii) a nuclear norm\footnote{The nuclear norm of a matrix is the sum of its singular values.} regularizer $\|Y\|_*$ in the objective.
+The latter encourages $Y$ to be {\em low-rank}, and is based on the well-established insight that a cluster matrix has low rank---in particular, its rank equals the number of clusters.
+(We discuss other related relaxations later in this section.)

 Also notice that the likelihood expression~\eqref{eq:ml_obj} is linear in $ Y $ and only the \emph{ratio} of the two coefficients $ \log(p/q) $ and $ \log((1-q)/(1-p)) $ is important.
-We thus introduce a parameter $ t $ which allows us to choose any ratio.
+We therefore introduce a parameter $ t $ which allows us to choose any ratio.
 This has the advantage that instead of knowing both $ p $ and $ q $, we only need to choose one number $ t $ (which should be between $ p $ and $ q $; we remark on how to choose $ t $ later).
 This leads to the following convex formulation:

 where the weights $ c_{\mca} $ and $ c_{\mca^c} $ are given by